foods are high in iron for toddlers

 Plant-based – foods that are rich in iron and suitable for toddlers.

-Plant-based foods can provide important nutrients for toddlers, although animal-based foods are a great source of iron.
+Plant-based foods can provide important nutrients for toddlers, although animal-based foods are a successful source of iron.
 Non-heme iron, found in plant-based foods, may not be as easily absorbed as heme iron but can still help increase a toddler’s daily iron intake.
 Here are some plant-based foods infants or toddlers can eat that are high in iron:

 • Leafy greens